Every Season is Extreme Weather Season

 Winter Storm

+The Extreme Weather Emergency Map displays extreme weather events since 2023 that have either cost a minimum of $1 million in damages or taken lives.
 Data for this map was compiled using the National Centers for Environmental Information Severe Weather Data Inventory (SWDI) database.
-Information for billion dollar disasters was compiled from the NCEI Billion-Dollar Weather and Climate Disasters 2024 summary.
+Information for billion dollar disasters was compiled from the NCEI Billion-Dollar Weather and Climate Disasters 2023 and 2024 summaries.
 Additional information on weather events not included in the NCEI database were supplemented by news reports.
-Last updated on 07/09/2025.
+Last updated on 07/18/2025.